-The Intracoastal Waterway inspired our “Venice of America” nickname: catch its stunning views from a yacht, kayak or paddleboard – or a breezy dockside table.
+The Intracoastal Waterway inspired our “Venice of America” nickname: catch its stunning views from a yacht, kayak, or paddleboard – or a breezy dockside table.

 Culture Meets Couture: It’s All Downtown

 Some people adore beach towns.
 Others love big city energy.
 Fort Lauderdale has both.
-Art, science, culture and history all meet on our downtown streets, with many inspiring galleries and museums to explore.
+Art, science, culture, and history all meet on our downtown streets, with many inspiring galleries and museums to explore.

 NSU Museum of Art’s building is art itself: designed by renowned architect Edward Larrabee Barnes.
-Inside, 6,000 permanent works include the largest collection of paintings and drawings by William Glackens, largest U.S. collection of post-World War II avant-garde Cobra artists of Brussels, Copenhagen and Amsterdam, and extensive Latin American and Cuban art.
+Inside, 6,000 permanent works include the largest collection of paintings and drawings by William Glackens, the largest U.S. collection of post-World War II avant-garde Cobra artists of Brussels, Copenhagen, and Amsterdam, and extensive Latin American and Cuban art.

 Time travel back to Fort Lauderdale’s fascinating pioneer days at Bonnet House or Stranahan House museums – both continue to be top-rated visitor favorites.